BloomTech-Labs/CS10-car-reviews/backend/README.md

 - `Status`: 200
 - `Body`: Responds with updated user info (showing that review has been deleted).
 - `Errors`: responds with a status of `500` and a JSON response with a key of `error`

+##### POST to '/api/reviews/search'
+- Searchs for reviews based on the car or user data passed in via the request body.
+- All parameters are optional: An empty request body will simply return all reviews in the database.
+- More specific parameters recieved return more specific search results, according to the parameters received.

+###### Parameters
+- If car parameters are received, the response is an array of review data, along with car data and user data for each review.
+- Car parameters include any of the following:
+    - `make`: String
+    - `model`: String
+    - `year`: Number
+    - `edition`: String
+    - `trim`: String
+- If user parameters are recieved, the API responds with all reviews by that user.
+- User parameter include only:
+    - `username`: String

+###### Response
+- `Status`: 200
+- `Body`: Responds with an array of reviews with review data (title, content, rating, etc.), with car data      for each review (make, model, year, trim), as well as user data (username).
+- `Errors`: responds with a status of `500` and a JSON response with a key of `error`

+###### Parameters
+All parameters are expected to be passed through the request body
+- `title`: String, required,
+- `content`: String, required

 ## Testing: COMPLETED
 - All testing is run through Mocha and Chai